nomasters/handshake/design-docs/handshake-core.md

 }
 ```

-he specific details are being worked out, but the primary structure is here:
+The specific details are being worked out, but the primary structure is here:

 - Each message optionally references the `parent` message.
-This allows for Bob to update messages as often as he wants, and once Alice gets the latest message, she can continue to query the parent message IPFS immutable hash until she's reached a message that contains a hash that she's already received.
+This allows for Bob to update messages as often as he wants, and once Alice gets the latest message, she can continue to query the parent message IPFS immutable hash until she reaches a message that contains a hash that she's already received.
 - `timestamp` is the unix_time in nanoseconds.
 If no `timestamp` is present, the app will use received time.
 This is used to help weave two hashmap conversation endpoints together.
 - A message may contain both media and a body.
-- `media` is a place holder for future work, but will allow for a list of storage hashes for pictures and videos to be included in a message.
+- `media` is a placeholder for future work, but will allow for a list of storage hashes for pictures and videos to be included in a message.
 - `message` is for the message body of the payload and must be utf-8.
 - `ttl` is the TTL before the decrypted message is destroyed on the client.